- 1 Memory Layout

-When changing injectors you will discover that the MPG reading on your cluster or other monitoring apps is off.
+When changing injectors you will discover that the fuel consumption reading on your cluster and other monitoring apps is off.

-The table ip_fco_map_cor__pq_main_col handles injection reporting towards the cluster.
+The table ip_fco_map_cor__pq_main_col handles injection value reporting towards the cluster over CAN bus.

-For example: If you lowered your fueling tables by MULTIPLIYING them with 0.3, you must DIVIDE the mentioned table by 0.3 to fix MPG reading.
+For example: You've lowered your fueling tables by MULTIPLIYING them with 0.46, you must DIVIDE the mentioned table by 0.46 to fix readings.

-Under some circumstances, like going forced induction, the OEM fuel pump can't deliver enough fuel to the engine and needs to be upgraded.
+Under some circumstances like a forced induction conversion the OEM fuel pump can't deliver enough fuel to the engine and needs to be upgraded.

-- C_T_EFP_PREV: Time the electronic fuel pump relay is on after ignition key ON
+- c_t_efp_prev - Time the electronic fuel pump relay is enabled after ignition turned on

-- C_T_EFP: Time delay to shut off the electric fuel pump relay after ignition key OFF
+- c_t_efp - Time delay to disable the electric fuel pump relay after ignition turned off

 Slightly rising these values may eliminate starting issues.

-The MS43 uses several ignition maps depending on the engine state and quality of fuel used.
-Like the injection maps, they are also based on "engine load (mg/stroke) vs. engine speed (rpm)" but obviously the lookup is ignition timing in degrees BTDC (before top dead center).
+The MS43 uses many ignition maps depending on the engine state and quality of fuel used.
+Like the injection maps, they are also based on engine load over engine speed but obviously the lookup is ignition timing in degrees BTDC (before top dead center).